RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-Therefore, once a specific model has been loaded it is possible to harness the capabilities of each specific package to, for example, plot directly the selected model.
-The follwong code shows an example using the function plot from `mgcv`.
+Therefore, once a specific model has been loaded, it is possible to harness the capabilities of each specific package to, for example, plot directly the selected model.
+The following code shows an example using the function plot from `mgcv` to plot the effects of the smooth spline functions of a Generalised Additive Model (GAM) for brown trout (*Salmo trutta*) large obtained with data collected in the Curueño River (Douro) and valid all year round.

 </div>